2007: Exploring the Inner Space of the Celebes Sea Explorers

 Associate Professor

-Dr. Russ Hopcroft is an Associate Professor at the University of Alaska's Institute of Marine Science in Fairbanks.
-He grew up fascinated by aquatic life (and Jacques Cousteau specials), pursuing the sciences during his education.
-Dr. Hopcroft received his Master’s degree in 1988, and his Ph.D. in 1997 from the University of Guelph, Ontario, Canada.
-The focus of his graduate research was on marine plankton ecology in the tropical waters surrounding Jamaica, West Indies.
-From 1997 to 1999, Dr, Hopcroft was a Post-doctoral Fellow at the Monterey Bay Aquarium Research Institute (MBARI).
-At MBARI he was heavily involved in the use of ROVs, as well as traditional oceanographic surveys, to study the oceans.
+Dr. Russ Hopcroft is an associate professor at the University of Alaska's Institute of Marine Science in Fairbanks.
+Dr. Hopcroft received his master’s degree in 1988, and his doctorate in 1997 from the University of Guelph, Ontario, Canada.
+His graduate research focused on marine plankton ecology in the tropical waters surrounding Jamaica, West Indies.
+From 1997 to 1999, Dr. Hopcroft was a post-doctoral Fellow at the Monterey Bay Aquarium Research Institute (MBARI), where he was heavily involved in the use of remotely operated vehicles, as well as traditional oceanographic surveys, to study the oceans.

-Dr. Hopcroft pursues a broad array of research interests, concentrating on the composition, production and energy flow of the "lower" planktonic trophic levels that ultimately shape the structure of all marine communities.
+Dr. Hopcroft pursues a broad array of research interests, concentrating on the composition, production, and energy flow of the "lower" planktonic trophic levels that ultimately shape the structure of all marine communities.
 Since 2000, most of his research has focused on copepod and euphausiid crustaceans in Alaskan waters.
-He also specializes on the taxonomy, biology and ecology of larvacean pelagic tunicates, and, most recently, pelagic snails (pteropods and heteropods).
-He serves on the steering committee of several Census of Marine Life projects: the Arctic Ocean Biodiversity (ArcOD) project, the Census of Antarctic marine Life (CAML), and the global Census of Marine Zooplankton (CMarZ).
+He also specializes on the taxonomy, biology, and ecology of larvacean pelagic tunicates, and, most recently, pelagic pteropods and heteropods (snails).
+He serves on the steering committee of several Census of Marine Life projects: the Arctic Ocean Biodiversity project, the Census of Antarctic Marine Life, and the global Census of Marine Zooplankton.

-Dr. Hopcroft is increasingly recognized for his images of live zooplankton that are widely distributed in the media and on the web.
+Dr. Hopcroft is increasingly recognized for his images of live zooplankton that are widely distributed in the media and on the Web.
 He is an active contributor to ongoing global efforts to molecularly barcode all zooplankton species.
-Visit his web site, www.sfos.uaf.edu/directory/faculty/hopcroft/
+Visit his web site, www.sfos.uaf.edu/directory/faculty/hopcroft/ exit icon

 Erich Horgan Erich Horgan